v-enusdelta/CIDM6330/assignment2/README.md

+# Updates
+3/7/25 Note: The codeblock in the FastAPI section has been updated with main.py from /assignment2-new
 # ERD
 The following ERD captures the relationships between a user class, their roles and permissions, and how they interact with the item class.